Give the Gift of Reading This Christmas (Gift Guide)

 Is reading a lost or dying art? - Don't let this happen!-->

-David Ulin, former book review editor of the Los Angeles Times, discusses the act of reading and its place in our information overloaded age in his book "The Lost Art of Reading: Why Books Matter in a Distracted Time," which is expanded from an earlier article.
+David Ulin, former book review editor of the Los Angeles Times, discusses the act of reading and its place in our information overloaded age in his book "The Lost Art of Reading: Why Books Matter in a Distracted Time.".

 More on the gift of reading:

-Although you could give the above-mentioned book, or one like it, or even the one pictured here (at the right) ,-- although an excellent suggestion for parents and caregivers -- these are here mainly to support my thesis and plea: Give the gift of reading this year!
-So, I'll put it like this: not considering the one mentioned above, or the one pictured to right with the same title as my hub, my serious gift book Suggestions begin with the next one (below).
-They are just that-suggestions to get you thinking.
-To order, you'll have to follow the links to where they are described in more detail.
+Although you could give the above-mentioned book, or one like it, or even the one pictured above ,-- although an excellent suggestion for parents and caregivers -- these are here mainly to support my thesis and plea: Give the gift of reading this year!
+So, I'll put it like this: not considering the one mentioned or the one pictured above, my serious gift book Suggestions begin with the next one (below).

 My first choice: The Biblical novel, "Of Such Is The Kingdom."
 I'd sincerely recommed it even if haden't written it.